drewwint/missdat/README.md

 # missdat: a package for missing data diagnostics and estimating missing values

+## Overview

+`missdat` is a Python package designed to assist in diagnosing and handling missing data within datasets.
+It provides tools for:

+- **Diagnosing Missing Data:** Assess the patterns and extent of missingness.
+- **Testing for Missing Completely at Random (MCAR):** Determine if the missing data mechanism is random.
+- **Estimating Missing Values:** Impute missing data points using statistical methods.

+By integrating `missdat` into your data analysis workflow, you can make informed decisions about handling missing data, leading to more robust statistical inferences.

 ## What is missdat?
 **missdat** is a Python package that provide usefull tools to quickly assess missing data and provide the user with information on how to best address missingness to improve statistical inferences.
 Specifically These functions allow the user to perform missing data diagnostics, run a test to deterine if data is Missing Completely at Random (MCAR), and estimate the most likley value for that missing data point (currently only maximizing the expected values with Full Information Maximum Liklihood [FIML]).

-References:
+## References
+- Enders, C. K. (2010). *Applied Missing Data Analysis*.
+Guilford Press.
+- Janssen, K. J., et al. (2010).
+Missing covariate data methods for logistic regression: a comparison of approaches in a prediction model context. *Journal of Clinical Epidemiology, 63*(7), 721–729.
+- Little, R. J. A., & Rubin, D. B. (2002). *Statistical Analysis with Missing Data*.
+Wiley.
-The MCAR test citation: Little, R. J. A. (1988).
-A test of missing completely at random for
-    multivariate data with missing values.
+- Little, R. J. A. (1988).
+A test of missing completely at random for multivariate data with missing values.
 Journal of the American Statistical Association, 83(404), 1198-1202.

-The missingness descriptive diagnostics and estimating values by expectation maximixation are described in these citations: Enders (2010), Janssen et al. (2010), and Little & Rubin (2019).

 ### Functions
 - **miss_diagnostics**